henrychris/obsidian-softwareeng/docs/Frontend Notes/HTML & CSS/Tips and Tricks.md

-# Centreing Content
+# Centring Content
-Use `auto` left and right margins to centre content.
+Setting the `width` of a block-level element keeps it from stretching to the edges of its container.
+Use `auto` left and right margins to centre it within the container.
+To improve handling on small screens, use `max-width`.
 # Shorthand for Margin and Padding
 ```css
 margin/padding: 10px /* all sides are 10px */